BIMSBbioinfo/pigx_docs/pigx-chip-seq.md

 What happend and what should I do?

 __A:__ The pipeline crashed at some point, possible reasons are mentioned by the error.
 Do as the error message proposes and pass the `--unlock` argument once and then run the pipeline again without `--unlock`.

+__Q:__ command name?
+In my installation, the command appears to be pigx-chipseq and not pigx chipseq as the docs say.

+__A:__ The command that you have to use depends on the way the pipeline was installed, either as part of the pigx bundle (guix package -i pigx) or as a single pipeline (guix package -i pigx-chipseq)

+__Q:__ The docs mention how to deal with technical replicates, but how should biological replicates be handled?

+__A:__ Usually biological replicates are kept seperately, which means you should give them distinct names in the sample sheet to allow for distinct alignments, and then for peak-calling you pick up the sample names from the sample sheet to reenter them in the 'analysis' section of the settings file.

 # Questions
 If you have further questions please e-mail: